corvo001/corvo001/README.md

 ---

-> *"My goal is to push human potential through natural intelligence, not artificial replacement."*
+> *"My goal is to push human potential through natural intelligence and brilliance."*
-> — Cuervo
+> — Corvo